 It is short for the species “canine”, or dog.
 When it is on the side of a police car it means the police car carries a working police service dog.

 What breeds do they use for police dogs?

 The most popular breeds are German Shepherds, Belgian Malinois, Dutch Shepherds, and occasionally mixes of these breeds.
 Less popular, but still used at times, are Rottweilers, Doberman Pinchers, and Bouvier de Flandres.
 Other breeds are used for detection work, if this is their sole purpose.

-Black Sable Black and Tan Black with Tan Markings
+Markings Sable Black and Tan Black

 Yes, but the color and coat of a German Shepherd varies.
 They may have long hair or short; they may be solid black, sable (a mixture of grey and black color), black and tan or red, or mostly black with a few tan marking on their legs.
 All of these marking and coat types are normal for the German Shepherd.

 The Malinois is genetically a more slender build and a very active breed.
 For this reason their body is constantly burning calories.
 Bred to be extreme athletes, they typically have very little body fat.
 In addition, they can have a very short coat that gives them an even sleeker appearance.

 What other breeds do police agencies use?

 Labrador Retrievers are often used for narcotics and explosives detection, and evidence discovery, as well as for Search and Rescue functions.
 Bloodhounds are used for trailing, and many mixed breeds can be used for detection and scent work as well.

 Are any of the dogs for police work ever adopted from a shelter?